threepointone/spatial-compute-demo/README.md

 - Code for the Server is under `./src/server`
 - Code for the Data Fetching is under `./src/data`
 - (In the future, the Data Fetching and Server will be combined into a single worker)
-- We have a prerender script under `./src/prerender` that's run during build time to generate the app "shell" / skeleton that's sent to the client.
+- We have a prerender script under `./src/prerender` that's run during build time to generate the app "shell" / skeleton that's first sent to the client.
 - The whole app is plain React SSR, with no client side hydration (yet).

 **Here's the timeline of what happens when you visit the site:**

 - A response stream is started from the eyeball worker
 - It _immediately_ streams a prerendered html app "shell"
-- Reads a session id from the cokkie header (or creates a new one if not present)
+- Reads a session id from the cookie header (or creates a new one if not present)
 - The request is passed on to the session server / durable object
 - React kicks in and starts rendering
 - It starts fetching data, on a binding to a smart placed worker